wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 Wasmi 2.0 will shift its focus again onto performance.
 Work on Wasmi 2.0 has already been well underway, and preliminary benchmarks look great. [^11]

-It will feature different modes of interpreter dispatch with various different advantages represented by 2 new crate features:
+It will feature different modes of interpreter dispatch with various advantages represented by 2 new crate features:

 | | ❌ `portable-dispatch` | ✅ `portable-dispatch` |
 |:--:|--|--|